 In 1969, American psychologist Nathaniel Branden’s pioneering work titled “The Psychology of Self-Esteem” was widely used to promote the idea.
 He opined that high self-esteem was the most valuable gift one could give their children, and as this thought vaulted into people, consciousness, the education system and parenting practices took a 180-degree turn in the West.

-As a result, many children born in the eighties and nineties grew up believing they can do no wrong.
-This kind of mollycoddling will yield individuals who are emotionally fragile, entitled young adults who find it extremely difficult to cope with adversities, take responsibility and receive feedback.
+As a result, many children born in the eighties and nineties grew up believing they could do no wrong.
+This kind of mollycoddling will yield emotionally fragile individuals, entitled young adults who find it extremely difficult to cope with adversities, take responsibility and receive feedback.

 ‘The effort had gone wrong in the approach.’
 Branden, expressing dissatisfaction, after the movement became an explosive fad in the 80s said: